 RAM should be estimated as 0.5 to 1 Gb per user, depending on the estimated workload.
 Additional to this estimation, we recommend to leave 8 GB just for the Operating System to run properly.

 Selecting a Hard Disk

-Choose a high RPM disk.
+If you need to use a mechanical HDD, choose a high RPM disk.
 10,000 RPM or 15,000 at least.
-Solid State can give you best results.

 We hope this information is helpful to you.